soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 > 🤔 I've noticed a trend...
 I always start a new blog when I'm trying to reach out and connect to the world.
 > Once I'm feeling connected or whatever, I abandon the blog.
-> This time, I'm mostly doing it to regain my sense of self outs ide of work.
+> This time, I'm mostly doing it to regain my sense of self outside of work.
 I'm hoping that if I post this backlog somewhere, I'm more likely to write the posts.
 ---